 Interlibrary Loans that have been borrowed from other libraries can be returned to one of our Book Drops.

 Click here for more information on Interlibrary Loans.

 - The Library recommends that you quarantine borrowed materials for at least 24 hours once you take them home.

 - When you return an item, changes to your borrowed items under "My Account" may take extra time to update while our staff safely handle and process items.
 If you place a hold on an available item, it may take a little bit of extra time before you are notified that it is available for pick-up.

 - The safety of our community and staff is our top priority.
 Please practice physical distancing while using our Curbside Pick-up service or visiting a Library branch.
+You should also wear a mask.
 Informative signage is posted to help you easily navigate our spaces.